davidemiceli/chainode/README.md

 ## How it works

 #### Participants

 Every participant is a network's node that is defined by:

+- Blockchain:
-- Blockchain id (the identifier of the blockchain).
+    - the identifier of the blockchain.
+- Organization:
-- Organization (a company, society, club, group, etc., or just an arbitrary identifier to cluster different peers).
+    - a company, society, club, group, etc., or just an arbitrary identifier to cluster different peers.
-- Role.
+- Role:
+    - the role a node occupies in the network.

 Currently, there are three types of peer node:

 - Kafka peers.
 - Chainode peers:
   - proposes new blocks.